robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 string_to_struct(self, string, **kwargs)
 ```
 In charge of converting the text string, applying the parser, into a convenient [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) or structure.

+### PyParsing
+PyParsing is a python module that allows you to create Parsing Expression Grammars ([PEGs](https://en.wikipedia.org/wiki/Parsing_expression_grammar)) and use them to parse files with that grammar.
+You can consult the PyParsing documentation [here](https://pyparsing-docs.readthedocs.io/en/latest/).

+Essentially PyParsing offers a series of classes and operators that allow us to generate the grammar and at the end what we have is a parser.

+This parser has a parseString method to obtain the AST from the text that is passed to it as a parameter.
+This AST comes in the form of PyParsingResult nested classes.

 #### Pyparsing Parser Creation
 If you are going to create your own parser you can check the _create_parser() methods for
 [cdsl](./dsl_parsers/specific_parsers/cdsl/cdsl_parser.py#L17), [idsl](./dsl_parsers/specific_parsers/idsl_parser.py#L15) and [smdsl](./dsl_parsers/specific_parsers/smdsl_parser.py#L14) in these links.